Elements, attributes, and attribute values in HTML are defined

 Given a suitable style sheet and the default alignment styles

-element, namely to align the text to the
+for the p element, namely to align the text to the

 start edge of the paragraph, the resulting rendering could